JOILOKEY/TheJavaGuesser/README.md

 If the guess is too low, say "too low..."

-If the guess is right, say "got it!" and end the guessing.
+If the guess is correct, say "got it!" and end the guessing.

 Count how many tries it took.

+Extra Credit: After the human guesses correctly, display a personalized message based on the number of tries:

+≤ 5 tries: "Wow, you’re a natural at this! "

+6–10 tries: "Good job!
+Practice makes perfect. "

+> 10 tries: "Keep trying, you’ll get faster next time! "

+Return to the main menu.

 Computer Guesser Mode

 Tell the human: "Think of a number between 1 and 100."

-Computer starts guessing by picking the middle number (50).
+Computer starts guessing by picking the middle number of the current range (initially 50).

-Human says if the guess is:
+Human responds whether the guess is:

 (H) too High